-Get information about bipolar depression from Dr. Roger S. McIntyre, Professor of Psychiatry and Pharmacology at the University of Toronto and Head of the Mood Disorders Psychopharmacology Unit at the University Health Network in Toronto, Canada.
+Get information about bipolar depression in adult patients from Dr. Roger S. McIntyre, Professor of Psychiatry and Pharmacology at the University of Toronto and Head of the Mood Disorders Psychopharmacology Unit at the University Health Network in Toronto, Canada.

-Get insights into bipolar depression from a Nurse Practitioner perspective.
+Get insights into bipolar depression in adult patients from a Nurse Practitioner perspective.
 Tammy LeBlanc, NP talks about bipolar disorder as well as collaborative care for patients with bipolar depression.